pckw/text-classification-with-LLMs/README.md

-# Using Large Language Models for Classification of Unstructured Text
+# Using Large Language Models for Classification of News Articles
-This repo demonstrates how to use different LLMs to classify news articles and compare the result to a tradionall XGBoost classifier.
+This repo demonstrates how to use different LLMs to classify news articles and compare the result to a traditional XGBoost classifier.
 The details can be found in this [artice](https://medium.com/).

 ## Getting started